jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-let-the-people-dance.md

 **RR: We tune in regularly to your weekly radio show on [Bondi Radio](https://www.facebook.com/BondiRadio/) too, what has that experience been like?**

-Kirsten: It’s been really fun for us and we're really grateful for the opportunity to have our own show.
+Kristen: It’s been really fun for us and we're really grateful for the opportunity to have our own show.
 It’s been a way to share Monday afternoons with some talented friends.
 We love inviting guests on our show and it being right on Bondi Beach is just stunning!
 Rach and I then get to learn from some of our favourite DJs and get some practice on the decks.
 Glad you guys have now joined the family too.
 Welcome aboard!

 ![null](/img/ltpd-bondi-radio.png)